 - 101. If a school is judged to be causing concern, the timescale for publishing the report is extended so that the judgements can be moderated and, in the case of schools judged to require special measures, confirmed either by HMCI or a Regional Director on his behalf. - 102.
-Schools judged to have serious weaknesses will be subject to monitoring by Ofsted.46 They will normally be re-inspected within 18 months of the inspection in which they were judged to have serious weaknesses. - 103.
+Schools judged to have serious weaknesses will be subject to monitoring by Ofsted.
+They will normally be inspected within 18 months of the inspection. - 103.
 Schools judged to require special measures will be subject to regular monitoring.
 The timing of the next section 5 inspection will be determined by the school's rate of improvement.
 However, it will normally take place no later than 24 months after the inspection that judged it to require special measures.